ihusic1/OnlineVinylStore/README.md

 * Sign Up
 * Log In for registered users
 * Browse through the vinyl list from our database
-* Search vinyls by name
+* Search vinyl records by name
 * Search vinyls by genre
+* View detailed information about each vinyl, includinf